 How To Make Sourdough French Toast:

-- First, you want to start off by grabbing some sourdough bread.
-I made my favorite sourdough bread recipe, allowing it to ferment for 8 to 24 hours.
+First, you want to start off by grabbing some sourdough bread.
+I made my favorite sourdough brioche, allowing it to ferment for 8 to 12 hours.
 You could also use your favorite store-bought version.

-- In a large bowl, add eggs, milk, cream, honey, salt, and cinnamon.
+In a large mixing bowl, add eggs, milk, cream, honey, salt, and cinnamon.
 Mix until completely combined and it is nice and frothy.

-- Cut bread into thick slices; I usually cut my bread into one-inch-thick slices for French toast.
+Cut bread slices; I usually cut my bread into one-inch-thick slices for homemade French toast.

-- Place bread slices into the egg mixture, and allow to soak for at least 10 minutes.
+Place a slice of bread into the egg mixture, and allow to soak for at least 10 minutes for best results.
 Yes, ten minutes.
 The bread will get nice and saturated, and will almost be falling apart.

-- Flip and allow it to caramelize on the other side.
+Flip and allow it to caramelize on the other side and turn golden brown.
 Then, turn the heat down to low so it can cook all the way through.
 This way, the eggs that are soaked into the bread get cooked, creating a really nice consistency (and so it is not soggy).